CONFIDENTIAL — DEMO-WS01 — MITRE ATT&CK Endpoint Assessment — DEM-MITRE-2026-002

 Immediate Actions

-Enable Tamper Protection (2 minutes)
+Enable Defender Tamper Protection (2 minutes)

-Prevents malware from disabling Defender (ADD-002)
+Prevents malware from disabling endpoint protection

 1-2 wk